 if not feature:

-# Force geometry evaluation while session is active
+# Materialize geometry while the session is still open

 return {